 Local cash matches were used to meet matching cash requirements of various grants.
 The amounts were obtained from various local grants, performance contracts, and donations.

-In-kind matching was obtained for the year ended March 31, 2014, for the following grants:
+In-kind matching was obtained for the year ended March 31, 2015, and has been allocated to federal and state assisted programs as follows: